What Is Tone Color in Music?

 Words that describe tone color

-The words vary depending on what instrument is being described.
-Here are some that can be used to describe tone color:
+The words differ based on the instrument.
+Here are some terms to describe tone color:

 Brighter: It means high tones.